Machining Service:

 Why choose Prototek for your wire and sinker EDM project?

-We understand that every project is unique, so we offer tailored solutions, whether you need a prototype or small to large-scale production.
-Our team is committed to meeting your needs and providing excellent customer service.
-Prototek’s focus on quality EDM services and customer satisfaction makes us the best choice for your project.
+We understand that every project is unique, so we offer tailored solutions, whether you need a prototype or a small to large-scale production.
+Our team will meet your needs and deliver exceptional customer service.

 What do our customers say about us?